m-motawea/gSwitch/README.md

 - `Name`: name of the process

+## Extending by Creating a Control Process:
+- The Control process is a pipeline process as described here (https://github.com/m-motawea/pipeline)
 - Control processes define a pair of functions for in and out traffic processing which will be used to create a two way process in the switch pipeline.
-- The Control process is a pipeline process as described here (https://github.com/m-motawea/pipeline)
 - The content strucure of the PipelineMessage in the switch pipeline is defined in `github.com/m-motawea/l2_switch/controlplane`

 ```go